 We are considered a "controlled company" within the meaning of Nasdaq rules.
 "Controlled companies" under those rules are companies of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 On this basis, we have availed ourselves of the "controlled company" exemption under the corporate governance rules of Nasdaq.
-Accordingly, we are not required to have a majority of "independent directors" on our Board as defined under the rules of Nasdaq nor are we required to have a compensation committee and a nominating and corporate governance committee, which require that our audit committee be composed of at least three members, a majority of whom were required to be independent within 90 days of our IPO, and each of whom must be independent directors and our compensation committee and nominating the availability of the controlled company exemption, our Board is composed of a majority of independent directors and our compensation committee and nominating and corporate governance committee are composed entirely of independent directors.
+Accordingly, we are not required to have a majority of "independent directors" on our Board as defined under the rules of Nasdaq nor are we required to have a compensation committee and a nominating and corporate governance committee, which require that our audit committee be composed of at least three members, a majority of whom were required to be independent within 90 days of our IPO, and each of whom must be independent directors and our compensation committee and nominating the availability of the controlled company exemption, our Board is composed of a majority of independent directors.
 Our Board has affirmatively determined that each of Ralph Alvarez, Julie M.B.
 Bradley, Tricia Glynn, William Kussell, Stephanie Lilak, Lisa Price and Michael White are independent directors under the applicable rules of Nasdaq.
-Christopher A. Tomasso, our President and CEO, and Kenneth L. Pendery, Jr., our Chairman Emeritus, are not considered independent directors under Nasdaq rules.
+Christopher A. Tomasso, our President and CEO, is not considered an independent director under Nasdaq rules.